This is true for planning practically anything. The reason: Most of our ideas for planning will be “helpers”, inspiring whatever we’ll finally select.

 That’s easy, really.
 Lots of techniques are available (brainstorming, asking experts, reading widely, examining successful examples, and MANY others) and lots of people to help us use them.

 Nearly every day I help people planning party or wedding music.
-We recently entertained at an annual reception for the Silicon Valley Concierge Association.
+For example, each year we entertain at the annual awards reception for the Silicon Valley Concierge Association, and we’re always looking to add a new idea to the familiar pattern.
 Thanks to Rudy Pollak, for your wonderful photos.
-This was maybe our fifth year with this group, and we’re always looking to add a new idea to the familiar pattern.
+This photo was taken at our fifth year with this group.